NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 Such is not the case with the `num_gpus` key, where zero means no GPU allocation is permitted.
 This is because GPUs are used for training the policy network and not running the OpenAI Gym environment instances, and thus they are not mandatory (although having a GPU node can assist the agent training by reducing training time).

+<sup>**</sup> **Supplemental notes**
+As you noticed, when using RLlib for RL traning, there is no need to `import gym`, as we did in the non-training example, because RLlib recognizes automatically all benchmark OpenAI Gym environments.
+Even when you create your own custom-made Gym environments, RLlib provides proper functions with which you can register your environment before training.

 # Outputs

+When you run RLlib experiments

 RLlib produces outputs of the following form:
 ```
+== Status ==
+Memory usage on this node: 9.1/187.3 GiB
+Using FIFO scheduling algorithm.
 Resources requested: 1/36 CPUs, 0/0 GPUs, 0.0/119.73 GiB heap, 0.0/38.13 GiB objects
 Result logdir: /home/eskordil/ray_results/CartPole-v0
 Number of trials: 1 (1 RUNNING)